Pre-implantation genetic screening (PGS)

 - possibility that no embryos are suitable for transfer to the womb after PGS.

-It is important that you appreciate that there is no guarantee against a miscarriage occurring even though PGS has been carried out prior to embryo transfer.
+It is important to understand that there is no guarantee against a miscarriage occurring even though PGS has been carried out prior to embryo transfer.

 Where do I start?